 Applicants will be selected, in part, on the strength and thoroughness of answers to the questions on the application form.
 However, our selection of faculty will also be guided by our desire to assemble a Faculty Learning Community with members from a variety of disciplines and colleges, as well as members of various faculty rank (professor, assistant professor, associate professor, adjunct, etc.).

 This program grew out of conversations in the campus-wide Student Success and Retention Committee.
-This program is a joint effort by staff of the Center for Teaching and Learning and Learning Technology Solutions, with assistance from the Advising and Academic Support Center.
+This program is currently being supported by staff from the Center for Teaching and Learning.
 Funding for the program is provided by the Center for Teaching and Learning.